gabrielelana/engelbart/README.md

 This is a customized configuration for [KeyRemap4MacBook](https://pqrs.org/macosx/keyremap4macbook/) to make a keyboard home row to behave like Douglas Engelbart's [chord](http://en.wikipedia.org/wiki/Chorded_keyboard) device but only for "difficult to reach but very useful" keys

 Unfortunately this only work in OSX, but if you are like me who works in Linux virtual machines hosted by OSX then you can have the best of both worlds.

 # Why?

-* My development environment is made of vim, zsh, tmux and i3 (tiled window manager), let's say that I *need* a lot of keybindings, avoiding clashes with _"only"_ two modifiers (CONTROL and ALT) is not easy
+* My development environment is made of Vim, Zsh, Tmux and i3 (tiled window manager), let's say that I *need* a lot of key bindings, avoiding clashes with _"only"_ two modifiers (CONTROL and ALT) is not easy
 * I'm not getting younger, twisting my hand and my wrist all day long to reach those modifier keys was causing me some pain
 * Being able to stay more in the home row is the ultimate keyboard efficiency goal

 # How it works?

-When you simultaneously press two keys they will be mapped to another (convinient) key.
-Al the mappings are simmetric (this resolves another issue that many keyboards have)
+When you simultaneously press two keys they will be mapped to another (convenient) key.
+Al the mappings are symmetric (this resolves another issue that many keyboards have)

 * D+F to CONTROL\_L
 * J+K to CONTROL\_R